RWS/studio-api-docs/articles/hints_tips/Update_Plugins/update_plugins_to_Studio2022.md

 <br/>

 ### Remove redundant references to the plugin framework
-Unload the project from Visual Studio and remove the obsolete references to the plugin framework as highlighted underneath:
+Unload the project from Visual Studio and remove the redundant references to the plugin framework as highlighted underneath:
 <img style="display:block; margin: 0px" src="images/RedundantFrameworkReference.png" />

 <br/>